 - Client to provide a supporting written brief, outlining key design requirements, goals, expectations etc.

-- Client to provide their brand guidelines and any associated assets (logo, fonts, image library etc.)
+- Client to provide their brand guidelines and any associated assets (logo, fonts, image library etc.) - see our design requirements document for a full list.

 The first thing we like to do is to research current web design and UX trends, and then create a document containing our findings (example).
 This document usually encourages a lot of interesting discussion and provides us with a useful steer on the client's likes and dislikes.